Is Transhipping fish worth it?

 Well first off, if Petco has bettas for $20-25, and some fancies going for over a hundred dollars then the price really isn't the issue.
 Where else would you find these interesting unique and rare bettas?

 I am going to be upfront with you, you can find wild bettas cheaper overseas.
 As with most fish.
 That's a given.
-A pair of Albimarginatas might go for $20-25 only, we'll assume $20.
+A pair of Albimarginatas might go for $25 only.
 However, that doesn't include transhipping cost.
 You will now pay 4-5$ per fish per transhipper.
 You will require TWO transhippers; one from the other country and one in the States.
 Let's do the math.

 - Shipment to Transhipper: Some sellers include this, I'll just assume $0.